 East Village Community Coalition logo EVCCNYC with pigeon mascot

-NY State Court of Appeals Agrees to Hear Case Against NYU Expansion Plan - East Village Community Coalition
+NY State Court of Appeals Agrees to Hear Case Against NYU Expansion Plan

 In the latest installment of the ongoing struggle against NYU’s huge expansion plan, the State’s highest court, the New York State Court of Appeals, has agreed to hear a case that was filed by petitioners in mid-November regarding public parkland.
 The lawsuit has passed through two lower courts, with differing results.
 Those following the dispute, especially park advocates, are awaiting a verdict that could have massive ramifications on the way that the City and the State deal with public parks in the future.